DYJG-research/Dayi-Jingui/README.md

 ## ⚡️ Overview

-Dayi Jingui is a Chinese large language model tailored for the TCM domain.
+Dayi-Jingui is a Chinese large language model tailored for the TCM domain.
 It supports TCM knowledge Q&A, syndrome differentiation and prescription suggestions, knowledge retrieval and explanation, aiming to provide reference and inspiration for education, research, and clinical assistance.

 ## 🧩 Core Capabilities